projectbank/Documentatie/README.md

 #### Response

-The response will always look like this, even when the transfer did not succeed.
+##### Success

+The response will contain a `saldo` if your transfer succeeded.
+This will be the balance after the transfer.

 ```json
 {